deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 Average Speedup across all use cases: ~300x

 * SMALL = 10;
-* MEDIUM = 1_000;
+* MEDIUM = 1,000;
-* LARGE = 10_000;
+* LARGE = 10,000;

 Benchmark source code
 in [deep_causality/benches ](https://github.com/deepcausality-rs/deep_causality/tree/main/deep_causality/benches)

-Algorithms running over large graphs, with 10k or more nodes, show the most performance gains presumably because of the improved CPU cache hit rate and the overall improved memory layout of the new CSR representation.
+Algorithms running over large graphs (10k or more nodes) show the most significant performance gains, presumably because of the improved CPU cache hit rate and the overall improved memory layout of the new CSR representation.

 ### Comparative Perspective